offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    +--------------------------------------          +--------------------------------------          +--------------------------------------
    ```

- * `{bm} k-means clustering/(k-means?|\d+-means?|squared error distortion)/i` - A form of clustering where a point, called a center, defines cluster membership_NORM. k different centers are chosen (one for each cluster), and the points closest to each center (euclidean distance) make up member_CLUSTERs of that cluster.
+ * `{bm} k-means clustering/(k-means?|\d+-means?|squared error distortion)/i` - A form of clustering where a point, called a center, defines cluster !!membership!!. k different centers are chosen (one for each cluster), and the points closest to each center (euclidean distance) make up member_CLUSTERs of that cluster.
 The goal is to choose centers such that, out of all possible cluster center to member_CLUSTER distances, the formula below is the minimum it could possibly be out of all possible choices for centers.

    The formula below is referred to as squared error distortion.